Pediatric Orthopedic Surgeons treating Webbed Fingers or Webbed Toes

 Diagnosing Syndactyly:

-- Prenatal Detection: Sometimes, syndactyly can be detected before birth through a prenatal ultrasound.
+• Prenatal Detection: Sometimes, syndactyly can be detected before birth through a prenatal ultrasound.
 This imaging test can identify physical anomalies, including webbed digits, allowing for early preparation and consultation with specialists.

-- Post-Birth Observation: More commonly, syndactyly is noticeable immediately after birth.
+• Post-Birth Observation: More commonly, syndactyly is noticeable immediately after birth.
 Doctors can visually identify webbed toes or fingers, prompting further diagnostic steps.

-- X-Ray Examination: An X-ray is crucial in determining the type and extent of the fusion.
+• X-Ray Examination: An X-ray is crucial in determining the type and extent of the fusion.
 It helps clarify which bones and tissues are involved, guiding subsequent medical decisions.

-- Genetic Testing: A genetic test, often a blood test, may be ordered to check for gene mutations or conditions that might cause syndactyly.
+• Genetic Testing: A genetic test, often a blood test, may be ordered to check for gene mutations or conditions that might cause syndactyly.
 This is especially important if there are other symptoms present that could indicate a broader genetic syndrome.

 The surgical procedure used to correct webbed toes is based on the severity of the webbing and the structures involved.
-One of the most common types of birth abnormality is syndactyly, which causes webbed or fused toes or fingers.
+One of the most common types of birth abnormalities is syndactyly, which causes webbed or fused toes or fingers.
 Researchers do not know why webbed digits develop, but there is a clear genetic cause in some cases.

-Once the child becomes unconscious, the surgeon will usually cut through the webbing in a zigzag pattern along the midline point.
 This method of cutting the webbing will help to prevent scarring from interfering with healthy growth and development.
 If any structures other than the skin are fused, the surgeon will divide them carefully as they make the zigzag cuts.
 To protect the exposed wounds while they heal, the surgeon at Medical City Children’s Orthopedics and Spine Specialists may stitch skin grafts, or transplanted pieces of healthy skin, over the top.

 This will also help to reduce scarring by relieving tension as the wound heals.
 Skin grafts are typically taken from the child’s inner groin or the back of the upper arm.
 They will then wrap layers of bandages around the affected area or place them in a cast that will cover and immobilize the corrected toes to keep them safe while they heal.
 Most surgeries to repair webbed digits last between 2 and 5 hours.